MicrosoftDocs/winui-api/microsoft.ui.xaml/microsoft_ui_xaml.md

 ## -description

 Provides general framework APIs and application model APIs, and a variety of support classes.
-Requires the **Microsoft.UI.Xaml.Controls** NuGet package, a part of the [Microsoft Windows UI Library](https://aka.ms/winui-docs).

 ## -remarks
+This namespace requires the **Microsoft.UI.Xaml.Controls** NuGet package, a part of the [Microsoft Windows UI Library](https://aka.ms/winui-docs).

 ## -see-also